Stellantis CEO Carlos Tavares steps down

 By Chris Isidore and Auzinea Bacon, CNN

-The departure comes following a steep drop in Stellantis’ sales, a glut of unsold vehicles on dealers’ lots, layoffs at several of its plants and calls for his departure from the United Auto Workers union, which represents its US workers, and also scathing criticism of his tenure from a council of its US dealers.
+The departure follows a steep drop in Stellantis’ sales, with a glut of unsold vehicles on dealers’ lots, layoffs at several of its plants, calls for Tavares’ departure from the United Auto Workers (UAW) union, which represents its US workers, and scathing criticism of his tenure from a council of the company’s US dealers.

-Tavares and the Stellantis board of directors had “different views,” which led to his resignation, Stellantis’ Senior Independent Director Henri de Castries, said in the release.
+Tavares and the Stellantis board of directors had “different views,” which led to his resignation, Stellantis’ senior independent director Henri de Castries said in a statement.

-Tavares, 66, a Portuguese businessman who was central to the deal that merged French automaker PSA Group, maker of Peugeot, and the European-American automaker Fiat-Chrysler, into the newly named Stellantis, which is the fourth-largest automaker world behind Toyota, Volkswagen Group and Hyundai Motor Group.
+Tavares, 66, a Portuguese businessman, was central to the deal that merged French automaker PSA Group, maker of Peugeot, and the European-American automaker Fiat-Chrysler into the newly named Stellantis, which is the fourth-largest automaker in the world behind Toyota, Volkswagen Group and Hyundai Motor Group.
 He had been chairman of PSA Group ahead of that deal, which closed in January 2021.
 Earlier this year, it was announced that Tavares would retire at the end of his contract in early 2026.

-“The process to appoint the new permanent Chief Executive Officer is well under way, managed by a Special Committee of the Board, and will be concluded within the first half of 2025.
-Until then, a new Interim Executive Committee, chaired by John Elkann, will be established,” the company said in a news release.
+“The process to appoint the new permanent chief executive officer is well under way, managed by a special committee of the board, and will be concluded within the first half of 2025.
+Until then, a new interim executive committee, chaired by John Elkann, will be established,” the company said.

 The company said in an email to CNN that it has no further comments.